Chin & Jaw Surgery in Thailand Your guide to cost, top surgeons & hospitals

 What's Included in a Medical Trip

 Your care coordinator handles hospital transfers, surgery scheduling, interpreter services if needed, and all post-operative appointments.
-The surgical quote covers surgeon fees, anaesthesia, hospital stay, titanium hardware, CT imaging, and aftercare including medications and oral rinses.
+A typical surgical quote covers surgeon fees, anaesthesia, hospital stay, titanium hardware, CT imaging, and aftercare including medications and oral rinses, though exact inclusions are set by the clinic and confirmed in writing in your quote.
 Flights and accommodation are arranged separately, but your coordinator can recommend hotels close to the hospital and assist with bookings.
 Stock your hotel room with a blender and soft foods before surgery day.

 Recovery in Bangkok vs Phuket